Chapter 10 Images

 ]

-The name of a person shown in the image.
+The name of a person shown in the image.description

 Globally Unique identifiers of the person, such as those from WikiData.